sage-code/maj/case.md

 **for Internet**

-Maj is for Internet.
-It is for software developers from diverse countries to be able to work together in a large team even if they do not know English at all.
+Maj is for Internet. it is for software developers from diverse countries to be able to work together in a large team even if they do not know English at all.
 Maj can enable communities of exceptional persons to improve themselves.

 **for peace**

-Maj is a language of peace.
-While you learn this language you also learn peace. the language is used to create ideas of serenity and purity. this will influence you in a good way making you a better person.
+Maj is a language of peace. while you learn this language you also learn peace. the language is used to create ideas of serenity and purity. this will influence you in a good way making you a better person.

 **for making**